jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Recordings are per track in [Audacity](https://www.audacityteam.org/) `.lof` format and [REAPER](https://en.wikipedia.org/wiki/REAPER) `.rpp`.
 Open the respective files to listen to them in those applications.

-Note that when your Server is recording, Clients will display a message that recording is on.
+**Note:** When your Server is recording, Clients display a red banner message that the session is being recorded.

 ##### `--norecord`
 Set server not to record by default when recording is configured.